eedge-gmu/dissertation2/README.md

-# The datasets consist of 12 columns (in parentheses)
+# The datasets consist of 12 columns (in parentheses):

 - timestamp (ts)
 - source IP address (id.orig_h)